yanyukiai/odin-AdminDashboard/README.md

 ## Image Credit

-All of the icons used in this project were downloaded from [Material%20Design%20Icons](https://pictogrammers.com/library/mdi/).
+All of the icons used in this project were downloaded from [Material Design Icons](https://pictogrammers.com/library/mdi/).